 Figure 8.
-PF_E (%) for optimally designed 15-story SCBFs at IO, LS and CP performance levels The results of reliability assessment show that the highest safety against uncertainties
+PF_E (%) for optimally designed 15-story SCBFs at IO, LS and CP performance levels.
+The results of reliability assessment show that the highest safety against uncertainties belongs to the DOT6 structure which its PF_E is 13.66%.

 5. CONCLUSIONS